ydataai/ydata-profiling/README.md

 Version 2.4 introduces minimal mode.

-This is a default configuration that disables expensive computations (such as correlations and dynamic binning).
+This is a default configuration that disables expensive computations (such as correlations and duplicate row detection).

 Use the following syntax: